JasonM2396/GAME2338/Reviews/reviewfive.md

 What I liked about In Out was the use of the environment as a method of attack.
 Its was a very unique concept and I think any dungeon based levels that utilize magic should definitely adopt this concept.
 One thing I didn't like was that some enemies were so far that there was no enemy warning indicator.

 ## Additional Information
-Main website for In Out: http://superjami.com/games/0d50e00d
+Other website for In Out: http://superjami.com/games/0d50e00d